-• The auditor's understanding of the entity's information system and communication will inform the auditor about the nature of documentation available for testing.
+- The auditor's understanding of the entity's system of internal control may indicate that controls are not designed or implemented appropriately, or the entity's control environment does not support the effective operation of control.
+In this case, there is no point in testing the operating effectiveness of controls; the further audit procedures will consist solely of substantive procedures.
+If the auditor determines, pursuant to paragraph 37, that substantive procedures alone cannot provide sufficient appropriate audit evidence, the auditor may need to consider the effect on the auditor's report, as described in AU-C section 330.73 - The auditor's understanding of the entity's information system and communication will inform the auditor about the nature of documentation available for testing.
 For example, if the entity's records are all electronic, the auditor may design audit procedures differently than if the entity's records are in paper format.

 Evaluating the Audit Evidence Obtained From the Risk Assessment Procedures (Ref: par.
-35)
+39)